 Tak Chee is an unassuming little Northbridge restaurant that sure knows how to make laksa.
 Perfectly coconut-y, spicy and loaded with all the usual suspects, this will warm you up instantly.
 The Hainanese chicken rice is also some of the best in Perth, so make sure you do two trips.

 While it’s on the pricier side, if you’re after some fine dining laksa, Long Chim is the place to go.
-Everything the crew at Long Chim makes is outstanding and the laksa is no exception.
-Take your pick from prawn and fish dumpling laksa with red curry or bean curd laksa with peanuts and pickled mustard greens.
+Everything the crew at Long Chim makes is outstanding and the prawn laksa is no exception.

 Ah, Goreng Goreng how we love you so.
-The good old Number 9—udon laksa with veg and shitake mushrooms—is the perfect dinner option when you’re craving some good soupy goodness.
+The good old Number 9—udon laksa with veg and shitake mushrooms—is the perfect dinner option when you’re craving some warm soupy goodness.

 Fancy ramen instead?
-Check out 14 top ramen joints in Perth.
+Check out these top ramen joints in Perth.